-Legally Blind: is a term used by the government to identify people who are eligible for special benefits and services.
+Legally blind is a term used by the Australian Government to identify people who are eligible for special benefits and services.

 How is Vision Impairment measured?

-Visual acuity is a measure of what the eye is able to see at a set distance of 6 metres for distance vision and 33 centimetres for near vision.
-Vision is tested one eye at a time using a standard letter chart.
+Visual acuity is a measure of what the eye is able to see at a set distance.
+In metric terminology it’s 6 metres for distance vision and 33 centimetres for near vision.

-Visual acuity of 6/6 is regarded as ‘normal vision’.
+Normal vision acuity is classed as 6/6 in metres.
 The first number shows the distance of the person from the chart in metres, while the second number shows the measured result.
-For example, 6/60 means that a person six metres from the chart is seeing what a person with ‘normal vision’ can see at sixty metres.
+6/60 means that a person six metres from the chart is seeing what a person with ‘normal vision’ can see at sixty metres.